EnvoyAI/examples/FAQ.md

 #### How should StudyInstanceUID SeriesInstanceUID and SOPInstanceUID be treated?
-When creating a secondary capture, structured report, gsps annotations, dicom-rt segmentations, or dicom-seg segmentations, the newly created dicom instances should all have the same StudyInstanceUID as the original input study that the instances are derived from, and the new instances should have the same new SeriesInstancUID and each SOPInstanceUID should have a new unique SOPInstanceUID.
+When creating a secondary capture, structured report, gsps annotations, dicom-rt segmentations, or dicom-seg segmentations, the newly created dicom instances should all have the same StudyInstanceUID as the original input study that the instances are derived from, and the new instances should have the same new SeriesInstanceUID and each SOPInstanceUID should have a new unique SOPInstanceUID.

 ## Production Clinical Workflow

 #### How do I make my Machine ready for a hospital to use it?
-There should little to no development needed to make your Machine readyfor a hospital.
+There should little to no development needed to make your Machine ready for a hospital.
 There may be additional standards that you can adopt, or features you can add to make your product more compelling, but in general, if it works on the dev portal, it can be used clinically.
 See the "Liaison Integration" section of this [related faq](#how-can-my-machine-be-used-and-how-will-it-fit-into-a-hospital-workflow) for more detail.

 When you are finished developing a specific version of your Machine and you are ready to distribute it, please contact us and we will create a 'locked down' Read Only repository for that version, so that it can be used with the guarantee that the code will not be changed.
 This will be the version we deliver for you to hospitals, and this will be the version we demonstrate on our forthcoming physician portal.